According to Andy Williams, the holiday season is the most wonderful time of year — a wonderful time to delight your customers.

 For example, check out Dyson's Deals page.
 The markdown on one of their most popular vacuums mentions how much customers can save — not a percentage off.
 It also includes a special gift edition offer.

-Pro tip: Be careful about the language you use in your promotion.
-According to Psychology Today, a “Get $ Off” promotion emphasizes achieving a gain, while the "Save $" wording emphasizes avoiding a loss — and customers can recognize the difference.
+Pro Tip: Be careful about the language you use in your promotion.
+According to Psychology Today, a “Get $ Off” promotion emphasizes achieving a gain, while the “Save $” wording emphasizes avoiding a loss — customers can recognize the difference.

 4. Get personal.

-Great customer service is about more than just solving your customer’s issue.
+Excellent customer service is about more than just solving your customers’ issues.
 Go above and beyond to personally remind your customers how grateful you are for their business and why you care.

 “I’ve encouraged team members to select some of their favorite frequent flyer customers and send them thank you notes over the holiday season,” shared Ed Yealu, former Customer Support Manager at HubSpot.
 “Thanking them for their engagement, support, and loyalty to the product is a good albeit more direct way to delight individual customers.”

-We live in a digital world, but it means a lot to receive something handwritten, and capitalizing on the holiday spirit in this way can build a positive brand association.
+We live in a digital world, but receiving something handwritten means a lot; capitalizing on the holiday spirit in this way can build a positive brand association.

 “When it comes to [this] approach, one of the biggest values I stress is personalized communication,” said Yealu.
 Here are some of his best practices for personalized communication with customers:

-- Listen to your customer and empower them.
-Asking the customer direct questions about their preferences both personalizes the experience and builds their confidence in the product.
+- Listen to your customers and empower them.
+Asking customers direct questions about their preferences both personalizes the experience and builds their confidence in the product.

-- Send follow-up messages to customers after each interaction to thank them and offer further assistance if needed.
+- After each interaction, send follow-up messages to customers to thank them and offer further assistance if needed.

 - Recommend features and tools based on their history and business needs and always provide notated documentation.